-- 1. Increment the tick

 - 2. Write an empty index to the metadata file.
-Note that the header must be updated as well.

-- 3. Close and unlink30 the metadata file
+Note that the header must be updated as well. - Close and unlink the metadata file.
+In the context of NFS / updater files, this is done by setting the FINAL\UPDATE\FLAG flag in

 While H5Fclose() is also a potentially expensive operation, we would not expect this to be an issue.
-If it is a problem, the overhead can be avoided by creating the HDF5 file and not flushing it until file close.31
+If it is a problem, the overhead can be avoided by creating the HDF5 file and not flushing it until file close.